EricPendergast/shadows-are-walls-REVAMP/README.md

 ### Shadow corners can react to collisions

-If a box hits a shadow corner and the two lights involved are able to move, the shadow corner responds in a way that "makes sense."
+If a box hits a shadow corner and the two lights involved are able to move, the shadow corner respond in a way that "makes sense."
+In the example, the white block is pushing down on the two shadow corners, so the corners move down (by rotating the lights towards the center.)

 ![](https://github.com/EricPendergast/shadows-are-walls-REVAMP/blob/main/Gifs/6.gif)